sigma favSix Sigma

 We Never “Accept” Anything!

-When we run the actual hypothesis test we will get a P value.
+When we run the hypothesis test, we will obtain a p-value.
 We use this P value to determine whether enough evidence exists to REJECT the null hypothesis.

-I emphasize REJECT since the most common error I see people make is when they speak of “accepting” a null hypothesis.
+I emphasize REJECT, since the most common error I see people make is speaking of “accepting” a null hypothesis.

 If P is Low, Ho must Go!

-Now then, the P value is the probability of incorrectly rejecting the null hypothesis.
-Since we are making important decisions with this P value we tend to error on the safe side.
+Now, the P-value is the probability of incorrectly rejecting the null hypothesis.
+Since we are making important decisions with this P value, we tend to err on the safe side.

-If all this makes your head hurt no worries.
+If all this makes your head hurt, no worries.
 Just remember this saying, “If P is low, Ho must go.
-If P is high, Ho can fly.”
+If P is high, Ho is the guy!”

 Alpha Risk Explained